Sam0502/SecureStorage/README.md

 ## Usage

 1. Open the application in your browser.
-2. Connect your Ethereum wallet.
+2. Connect your Ethereum wallet.(will be available in the future)(only be able to be done in intranet)
 3. Use the interface to encrypt and share data securely.

 ## Contributing